lemire/dictionary/README.md

 ```

 ## Limitations
+- We support just one dictionary.
+In practice, one might want to use horizontal partitions.
 - We do not have a realistic usage of the dictionary values (we use a uniform distribution).
 - For simplicity, we assume that the dictionary is made of 64-bit words.
 It is hard-coded in the code, but not a fundamental limitation: the code would be faster with smaller words.
 - This code is not meant to be use in production.
 It is a demo.